What Is a Commercial Loan?

 How to Qualify for a Commercial Loan

-Credit score – either your personal credit or the rating of your business
+Credit score: Either your personal credit or that of your business

-Security – the collateral you’ll forfeit if you fail to repay the loan
+Security: The collateral you’ll forfeit if you don’t repay the loan

-Documentation requirements depend on the lender – SBA loans and traditional lenders require a full complement of documents including financial statements, tax returns, and fully-developed business plans.
+Documentation requirements depend on the lender and the type of loan.
+SBA loans and traditional lenders require financial statements, tax returns, and full business plans.
 Online lenders may allow more relaxed documentation if you meet their revenue requirements.

 What credit score do you need for a commercial loan?
-Generally, at least a FICO of 680 for loans from commercial banks and other traditional sources – and higher is always better.
+Generally, at least a FICO score of 680 for loans from commercial banks and other traditional sources—and higher is always better.

 Commercial Loan Pros and Cons

-Commercial loans are geared to the very specific needs of medium-sized companies.
-This makes them great for the right uses and not great for the wrong ones.
+Commercial loans are geared to the specific needs of medium-sized companies.
+This makes them great for the right uses, and not great for the wrong ones.

 Best Commercial Loan Uses

-New equipment purchases.
-Using the equipment to secure the loan frees up assets for other projects.
+New equipment purchases: Using the new equipment to secure the loan frees up assets for other projects.

-Facilities renovation to upgrade the size, efficiency, or safety of your workspace
+Facilities renovation: This can help you upgrade the size, efficiency, or safety of your workspace.

-Working capital to keep operations flowing when your cash flow is interrupted – to make payroll, restock inventory or handle bills
+Working capital when your cash flow is interrupted: This can help you make payroll, restock inventory, or handle bills when your business is temporarily short on funds.

 The right commercial loan use should increase business revenue and more than pay for itself, so choose your projects carefully.